-Figure.
-6 shows the spatial distribution of decadal average SHW events.
-In the decade 1951-1960 SHW events were very pronounced over Jammu & Kashmir (2-3 events/year), Bihar (< 1 event/year), some parts of Uttarakhand and Haryana (<2 events/year) and less widely distributed over Manipur and Mizoram.
-The occurrence of SHW events became more spatially wide over the next decade (1961-1970) covering East and West UP, Eastern Rajasthan, Western MP, Bihar and Jharkhand and J&K. However, a sharp decline in SHW events was observed during 1971-1980 while in the same decade HW events were most frequent and spatially wide (Figure.
-6).
-In 1981-1990 SHW events were profound over Uttar Pradesh, eastern Madhya Pradesh, Uttarakhand, Chhattisgarh.
-The 1991-2000 decade saw the least number of SHW events over the entire study period seen only over J&K, Himachal Pradesh, and some regions of Madhya Pradesh and Uttar Pradesh.
+over Manipur and Mizoram.
+The occurrence of SHW events became more spatially wide over the next decade (1961-1970) covering East and West UP, Eastern Rajasthan, Western MP, Bihar and Jharkhand, and Jammu and Kashmir.
+However, a sharp decline in SHW events was observed during 1971-1980 while in the same decade HW events were most frequent and spatially wide (Figure 6).
+In 1981-1990 SHW events were profound over Uttar Pradesh, eastern Madhya Pradesh, Uttarakhand, and Chhattisgarh.
+The 1991-2000 decade saw the least number of SHW events over the entire study period seen only over Jammu and Kashmir, Himachal Pradesh, and some regions of Madhya Pradesh and Uttar Pradesh.
 However, SHW events saw a tremendous rise both in frequency and intensity during 2001-2010 covering the northern and eastern parts of the country except for the northeastern region.

-A marked increase in the frequency of SHW events was observed over the northern region (≥ 2) followed by the eastern coast particularly over Odisha (1-2) which is amongst the most severely impacted heat wave prone regions of the country.
-An interesting northwestern shift in SHW events was observed in 2011-2016 over northern, northwestern, and central India and also a southward expansion covering Madhya Maharashtra, North-Interior Karnataka, and some parts of Rayalaseema, Tamil Nadu, and Kerala.
+A marked increase in the frequency of SHW events was observed over the northern region (≥ 2) followed by the eastern coast particularly over Odisha (1-2), which is among the most severely impacted heat wave prone regions of the country.
+An interesting northwestern shift in SHW events was observed in 2011-2016 over northern, northwestern, and central India, and also a southward expansion covering Madhya Maharashtra, north-interior Karnataka, and some parts of Rayalaseema, Tamil Nadu, and Kerala.
 The occurrence of SHW events in the region where previously they had not been occurring indicates potential future risk.
 The decadal analysis shows that SHW events have increased over time, becoming more frequent and widespread particularly after the 2000s.
 However, unlike HW events, SHW events did not indicate a clear changing spatial pattern of occurrence.
-There is a need to study the behavior of severe HW from a meteorological point of view.
+There is a need to study the behaviour of severe HW from a meteorological point of view.